June 27, 2023

 There are many resources available to assist a freelancer along this journey.
 These include software systems such as QuickBooks, which help businesses with their accounting processes.
 If this is something you think you can do and want to then go for it!
 Just remember to be realistic with yourself as far as knowing your limits.
 If you are, for example, an artist and your finances are less than stellar, then maybe trying to handle them yourself is not the best option.
 Make it easier on yourself and hire an accountant to handle your finances.

 Bowers & Company offers complete support for your business.
 If you want to handle your accounting with limited support, we can also assist you.
 We offer QuickBooks set up and support tailored to your business's needs.
 We can set up a schedule to check back with you periodically whether it's quarterly or semi-annually.

 Scaling from freelancer to business owner can be challenging and time consuming.
 Remember, this is a long-term investment that requires persistence and patience to build.
 Take it one step at a time and stay focused!

-Bowers & Company CPAs aims to offer helpful information to our clients and friends.
-Learn more about how we can help should your construction company need accounting and financial services.
+Bowers aims to offer helpful information to our clients and friends.
+Learn more about how we can help should your business need accounting and financial services.